Kenyans waiting for results of close presidential election - NewsBreak

 A runoff election will be held if no candidate receives more than 50% of votes.

-The commission on Wednesday said turnout was at least 65%, far lower than the 80% in the previous election in 2017.
+The commission has said it expected turnout to be above 60%, far lower than the 80% in the previous election in 2017.
 More than 22 million people were registered to vote, but some told The Associated Press they doubted they would bother, dispirited by economic challenges including high national debt and widespread unemployment.

 A relatively uneventful election might be welcome.
 On the eve of the vote, Kenya's government reminded people that “this will be a CONTEST, not a FIGHT.
 A contest must have a winner, and a loser.
 In a fight, life can sometimes be lost.”